ayruslore/ayruslore.github.io/python3/basics.md

     ```
     There are additional variations on defining strings that make it easier to include things such as carriage returns, backslashes and Unicode characters.

-* __*Lists*__ Lists are very similar to arrays.
+* __*Lists*__ are very similar to arrays.
 They can contain any type of variable, and they can contain as many variables as you wish.
 List index starts from 0.
 Lists can also be iterated over in a very simple manner.
 To define, add items and iterate through a list, use the following code as reference.
 It's type is known as a `list`.
     ```python
     >>> mylist = [0]
     >>> mylist.append(1)